echo2echo/hosts.deny/README.md

 The deny.pl script creates a list of IP Address records  to block questionable ssh & ftp connections ( among others ) based on log entries.
 IP blocking is activated upon entry of a record into the /etc/hosts.deny file.
 The deny.pl perl script is used to merge, purge & sort IP addresses to be blocked.

-The Ubuntu and Debian based Linux distributions are supported.
+Ubuntu and Debian based Linux distributions are supported.
 The requirements to run this script are a Linux distribution with tcp wrapper, Perl installed & journalctl, a log monitoring app.

 This script employs the /etc/hosts.deny file to block IP addresses.
 An /etc/hosts.allow entry overrides /etc/hosts.deny and allows web traffic.